Standard User Guide

 Upload through the terminal using git commands

-From the launch page, click +GitRepo and paste the url of the repo.
+From the top banner menu, click Git, then Clone a Repository and paste the URL of the repo.
 This will clone the repository and any files it contains onto your Noteable account.
 Any changes you make to this file will not alter the original repository.

 Upload through a notebook interface